It's not just income taxes. Billionaires don't pay inheritance taxes either.

 By the late 1800s, however, America was transitioning rapidly from an agrarian economy to an industrial one.
 The old federal patchwork of tariffs and property taxes was leaving the fortunes of Gilded Age industrialists like Andrew Carnegie and John D. Rockefeller largely untouched.
 Reformers began calling upon the government to tax these “robber barons,” while the businessmen, as today, countered that such a move would stifle growth and quash innovation.
 The Revenue Act of 1916, in anticipation of the coming war effort, levied a tax of up to 10 percent on inheritances of $50,000 or more (about $1.1 million today); the levy was increased to 25 percent the following year, although it was later repealed.
 But Rockefeller never paid a penny.
 He just signed his fortune over to his son before he died, because Congress hadn’t yet passed a gift tax.

 It wasn’t until 1976, after another six decades of tweaks, that Congress finally put in place a comprehensive, integrated gift-and-estate tax similar to what we have today.
 (The congressional Joint Committee on Taxation offers a detailed history.)
 America’s dynasties have been trying to get rid of it ever since.
-But the endless squabbling over the estate tax, which was expected to bring in just $16 billion last year, Bachelder writes, is largely a distraction from what’s really going on.
+But the endless squabbling over the estate tax, which was expected to bring in just $16 billion last year, Batchelder writes, is largely a distraction from what’s really going on.

 While researching my new book about wealth in America, I interviewed a woman—we’ll call her Jane—who had been hired to work in the family office of a retired Wall Street banker.
 Family offices are private companies created by extraordinarily wealthy families to manage their myriad investments, businesses, and personal affairs.
 The family’s primary focus, typical among dynasties, was to grow and protect its wealth with the goal of passing along as much of it as possible to the children and grandchildren.
 Jane recalls the patriarch one day saying something like, “‘If the government keeps taking our money, we’ll take our money elsewhere’—meaning offshore.
 I don’t know if he was super serious, but he was super pissed about the Affordable Care Act,” which placed a 3.8 percent surcharge on America’s highest earners.
 “In terms of tax avoidance,” Jane says, “they were all about the GRATs, and used to do GRITs.”